Bird Box (film): Casting

 In July 2017, Sandra Bullock and John Malkovich were cast in the film as Malorie Hayes and Douglas.
 In October 2017, Danielle Macdonald, Trevante Rhodes, Jacki Weaver, Sarah Paulson, Rosa Salazar, Lil Rel Howery, and Amy Gumenick joined the cast.
 In November 2017, Machine Gun Kelly and David Dastmalchian were also added.

 Filming

 Principal photography began in California in October 2017.
 Wilderness scenes were shot on the Smith River in the far northern part of the state.
 The house exterior is from a place in Monrovia.
 Filming partially took place in Santa Cruz, and the final scene was shot at Scripps College in Claremont.

 The production used live birds during filming as much as possible, replacing them digitally for sequences when they became "agitated".

-The film uses footage of the Lac-Mégantic rail disaster, which caused the death of 47 people in the town of Lac-Mégantic, Quebec, on July 6, 2013.
-Netflix later removed the footage and replaced with an outtake from a canceled U.S. TV series.
+The film originally used footage of the Lac-Mégantic rail disaster, which caused the death of 47 people in the town of Lac-Mégantic, Quebec, on July 6, 2013.
+Netflix later replaced the footage with an outtake from a canceled U.S. TV series.
 The same footage was also used in another Netflix production, Travelers, but has since been removed.